Path-Check/safeplaces-dct-app/CONTRIBUTING.md

 We welcome participation in an open project.
 We want to make it as easy as possible for people to work together, so please follow these guidelines to prepare and submit a pull request.

 - Filtering by [good first issues](https://github.com/tripleblindmarket/covid-safe-paths/labels/good%20first%20issue) is the recommended way to begin contributing to the project
+- Localization/Language updates are handled in [Lokalise](https://lokalise.com/).
+More info on how to contribute [here](https://github.com/tripleblindmarket/covid-safe-paths/wiki/Localization-Contributing-Guidelines)

 ## Create A New Issue